Promegantereon: Paleoecology

 Promegantereon seemed to prefer open woodland habitat, as evidenced by finds at Cerro de los Batallones, which is a fossil deposit of Vallesian age.
+Promegantereon was the most common carnivoran of found in BAT-1 making up 16% of all carnivoran taxa.
 As a predator at Batallones, it would have hunted many of the relatively large herbivores of the time as well as the young of much larger animals.
 Such herbivores that it could hunt would have included horses like Hipparion, young of the hornless rhinoceros Aceratherium and the proboscidean Tetralophodon, the suid Microstonyx, and possibly the calves of silvatherid giraffes and boselaphine antelopes.
-Promegantereon would have competed for such prey with the amphicyonid Magericyon, fellow machairodonts Machairodus and Paramachairodus, the bear Indarctos, and the small hyenid Protictitherium.
-While the much larger Indarctos, Machairodus and Magericyon would likely have been strongly competitive with for food and would likely have driven it from its kills when they sensed an opportunity, Paramachairodus and Protictitherium meanwhile, likely were less dangerous rivals that could be driven away or fought off.
+Isotopic analysis found Promegantereon hunted in woodland habitats.
+Within BAT-1, Promegantereon primarily hunted Bovidae indet. while in BAT-3, Promegantereon preferred Hipparion.
+Isotopic analysis also found δ^{13}C values of Promegantereon overlapped with the mean of Microstonyx, however due to the large size of the adults, it may have been one of the less feasible prey for Promegantereon.